COVID-19 In Allegheny County: Health Department Vaccinating People 65 Years Plus At Monroeville Clinic

 By: KDKA-TV News Staff

 MONROEVILLE, Pa.
-(KDKA) – The Allegheny County Health Department announced people 65 years and older can get the coronavirus at the DoubleTree Hotel in Monroeville starting Monday.RELATED: COVID-19 In Pennsylvania: State Health Dept. Announces 11,309 More Coronavirus Cases Over 3-Day Period
+(KDKA) – The Allegheny County Health Department announced people 65 years and older can now get the coronavirus vaccine at the DoubleTree Hotel in Monroeville.RELATED: From Snow To Ice: Changing Weather Conditions Have Public Works Crews On High Alert

-The county said in a release on Friday that an appointment is required, and appointments will be “extremely limited.”
+The county says that an appointment is required, and appointments will be “extremely limited.”
 The clinic is open Monday through Friday from 8:30 a.m. to 7 p.m. and on Saturday from 8:30 a.m. to 5 p.m.

-Soon after announcing the news, the county said on Twitter that “it appears that all available slots have been claimed.
-Users may try to find an appointment at the Monroeville POD on another day and may check back often to see if an appointment becomes available.”
+Timeslots usually fill up quickly and the Health Department has been adding dates and times as they become available.

-Click here and scroll down to find the links to the latest days available to make an appointment.RELATED: Coronavirus In Pennsylvania: Wolf Administration Creates Vaccine Task Force With Lawmakers
+Click here and scroll down to find the links to the latest days available to make an appointment.RELATED: Ohio Elections Chief Again Orders Limits On Ballot Drop Boxes

 “The links connect users to the PrepMod scheduling system used by ACHD and PA DOH.
 If a vaccination slot is available for a given day, the link will redirect to a page titled “Sign Up for Vaccinations – DoubleTree Monroeville” with the date of the clinic.
 Individuals will be able to enter their information and select a time for vaccination.
 Selecting a time for vaccination is the last step of the registration process.
 After scheduling an appointment, users will receive a confirmation email to the address provided during registration,” a release from the department said.